 The site is in the public right-of-way in the R-1/S-10 Zoning District.
 Due to the topography and the technology used, the facility must be located in this area to provide adequate reception for the system in the La Honda area.
-The applicant provided coverage maps showing the current gaps in reception and the resulting new coverage provided by these facilities.
-The applicant determined that the ideal location for filling the existing gap in coverage would require a new pole.
-To minimize visual impact, the applicant applied for this permit to install the facilities where the nearest, most feasible vertical infrastructure exists that would not expose residences to microwave radiation exceeding FCC limits.
-For this reason, there are no alternative sites within 2.5 miles.
+The applicant located the only alternative site within 2.5 miles, an antenna farm with a monopine at 155 Sears Ranch Road.
+The applicant provided coverage maps showing the current gaps in reception, the coverage that would be provided by this facility, and the coverage that would be provided by the other facility.
+The applicant determined that the Sears Road facility would not adequately serve its customers because it would be too far away from the intended coverage area and would result in a signal that is otherwise blocked by trees and terrain, leaving significant coverage gaps.
+See Attachment F.